Jason2Brownlee/QuakeBotArchive/README.md

 Using dates in the text files and usenet posts, it suggest that the **TMBot** was the first cooperative Quake bot and the **DMBot** was the first deathmatch Quake bot, followed within days by the BGBot and TLGBot.

 More popular bots like the Zeus, Eliminator, and Reaper were not released until September 1996.
-Note, it is currently hard (impossible!?) to nail down the exact filename and date for the first release of the reaper bot.
+Note, it is currently hard (intractable!?) to nail down the exact filename and date for the first release of the reaper bot.

 ## Quake Bot List